Cross-Chirality Generalization by Axial Vectors for Hetero-Chiral Protein-Peptide Interaction Design: Method

 \subsection{Preliminary}

 A protein can be regarded as a point cloud graph $\mathcal{G}$ of the 3D atom coordinates and atom-types.
 Inspired by mirror-image display and D-Flow~\cite{wu2024dflow}, a D-peptide binder can be generated by two-step inversion.
-The L-protein target $\mathcal{G}_t$ can be first inverted to its mirror-image counterpart $\mathcal{G}_t' = P(\mathcal{G}_t)$, where $P$ is the spatial inversion on atoms coordinates: $P = -I_3\in O(3)\setminus SO(3)$.
+The L-protein target $\mathcal{G}_t$ can be first inverted to its mirror-image counterpart $\mathcal{G}_t' = P(\mathcal{G}_t)$, where $P$ is the spatial inversion \footnote{In $\mathbb{R}^3$, mirror reflection and spatial inversion are distinct operations, but both have a determinant of $-1$ and differ only by a proper rotation, so they are equivalent for chirality comparison.
+See Appendix~\ref{subsection:inversion-and-reflection} and~\ref{app:discussion-on-inversion} for discussion. } on atoms coordinates: $P = -I_3\in O(3)\setminus SO(3)$.
 Then, if the generative model designs an L-peptide binder $\mathcal{G}_b$ against this D-target $\mathcal{G}_t'$, the inverted version of $\mathcal{G}_b$ would be the D-peptide binder for the L-target, and these two binder-target pairs should have the same affinity under $P$.
 Formally, the desired D-peptide binder is $\mathcal{G}_b = P(f_{\theta}(P(\mathcal{G}_t))) $, where $f_{\theta}(x)$ denotes the model parameterized by $\theta$ that generates a peptide binder graph conditioned on $x$.

 A popular instantiation of $f_\theta$ is a scalarization-based $E(3)$-equivariant model~\cite{han2025survey,satorras_equivariantgraphneural_2022}, where a 3D object $X$ is embedded as $\bigl(H(X), V(X)\bigr)$, where $H(X) \in \mathbb{R}^{N \times K}$ denotes the $E(3)$-invariant scalar features and $V(X) \in \mathbb{R}^{N \times 3 \times K}$ the $E(3)$-equivariant vector features, $K$ is the number of channels.
 The neural network updates $(H,V)$ jointly.